biff31337/AD-OTP/README.md

 Usage

+    Configuration: Open (Menue)Configuration -> Global Settings, edit Name of Domaincontroller, name of Domain and Useraccount for Service
     User Enrollment: Users need to enroll their accounts with a TOTP application like Google Authenticator.
     Authentication: Upon logging in, users will have to add OTP from their TOTP application in addition to their password.